itsnotaboutthecell/Power-BI-Sessions/An Introduction to Tabular Editor/README.md

 [Learn More](https://docs.microsoft.com/en-us/analysis-services/tom/introduction-to-the-tabular-object-model-tom-in-analysis-services-amo)

 ## Instructions
+1. Ensure the Power BI preview feature [Store datasests using enhanced metadata format](https://docs.microsoft.com/en-us/power-bi/connect-data/desktop-enhanced-dataset-metadata) is enabled.
-1. With the Sales Demo (PBIX) file open, navigate to the **External Tools** ribbon in Power BI Desktop and select **Tabular Editor**.
+2. With the Sales Demo (PBIX) file open, navigate to the **External Tools** ribbon in Power BI Desktop and select **Tabular Editor**.
-2. On your local machine create a folder titled: **Sales Demo**
+3. On your local machine create a folder titled: **Sales Demo**
-3. Within Tabular Editor
+4. Within Tabular Editor
     1. Navigate to **File > Save to Folder...** and select the above **Sales Demo** that was created.
     2. Navigate to the **Sales Demo** folder and review the outputs in comparison with the TOM hierarchy above.
-4. To view the full solution navigate to **File > Save As..** and save the output **model.bim** (bim: business intelligence model), to your local machine to review.
+5. To view the full solution navigate to **File > Save As..** and save the output **model.bim** (bim: business intelligence model), to your local machine to review.

 **Important Note:** The underlying **model.bim** file can now be incorporated into your CI/CD pipelines for deployments with Azure DevOps.
-Please note to deploy changes directly to datasets within the Power BI service this requires the XMLA read/write endpoint which is a Premium feature.
+To deploy changes directly to existing datasets published in the Power BI service, enabling the XMLA read/write endpoint in the capacity settings and Power BI Premium is required.

 [Learn More About Data Modeling and Management Tools](https://docs.microsoft.com/en-us/power-bi/admin/service-premium-connect-tools#data-modeling-and-management-tools)
 ___